 - Beginning at 6 p.m., freeways will begin to close. **

 - There will be no vehicular traffic south of Jefferson from Third to Joseph Campau.

 **The Detroit Police Department reserves the right to request closure of the freeways and surfaces streets earlier or later, depending on the volume of vehicle traffic.

-The City will enforce a curfew that will be in effect from 8 p.m. on June 22 until 6 a.m. on June 23 for the area bounded by the Detroit River, Third Street, Lodge Freeway, the extension of Fisher Freeway east to Gratiot Avenue, Gratiot Avenue, Vernor Highway, Chene Street, Atwater Street and Chene Park.
+The City will enforce a curfew for minors, ages 17 and under, that will be in effect from 8 p.m. on June 26 until 6 a.m. on June 27 for the area bounded by the Detroit River, Third Street, Lodge Freeway, Fisher Freeway, the extension of Fisher Freeway east to Gratiot Avenue, Gratiot Avenue, Vernor Highway, Chene Street, Atwater Street and Chene Park.

-Minors age 17 and under are welcome to view the fireworks from any approved public area, however, the ordinance requires they be accompanied by a parent, legal guardian or other responsible adult (age 21 with identification) if they choose to view from within the curfew boundaries.
-Minors will be allowed to travel to and from work, school or organized sports.
+Minors are welcome to view the fireworks from any approved public area.
+However, for their safety, minors must be accompanied by a parent, legal guardian or other responsible adult (age 21 or over) if they choose to view from within the curfew boundaries.
+Minors will be allowed to travel to and from work, school, church or organized activities.

-Minors in violation of the curfew will be taken to the Martin Luther King Jr. High School gymnasium, located at 3200 E. Lafayette.
+Minors in violation of the curfew will be taken to the Coleman A. Young Recreation Center, 2751 Robert Bradby Drive.
 Minors will be held there until picked up by a parent or guardian.
 The parent or guardian also may receive a parental responsibility violation ticket.

-Lost Children – Parents can find their children at the following locations:
+Parents can find lost children in the following locations: